MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 Once instantiated, clients are used to make API calls against your Azure resources.
 For resource management scenarios, most of the use-cases are CRUD (Create/Read/Update/Delete) operations.

-To look up the operations for a specific type, do the following:
+To look up the operations for a specific type, do the following steps:

 1. Browse to the [Azure SDK for Go reference documentation](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk).
 1. Search the page for the type.
 (Pressing **&lt;F>** automatically expands all nodes on the page for searching.)